OpenVisualCloud/CDN-Transcode-Sample/doc/CDN_Transcode_Sample_Getting_Started_Guide.md

 ```

 #### Start live transcode service
 Run below commands on live transcode docker instance to show one 1:4 channels of live transcode.
-It supports 1 channel of H264 decode, 2 channels of SVT-HEVC encode and 2 channels of x264 encode. **Note**: you need to replace the IP address below with the actual Streaming Server IP address in your setup.
+It supports 1 channel of H264 decode, 2 channels of SVT-HEVC encode and 2 channels of x264 encode. **Note**: If there is a Streaming Server, you need to replace the IP address below with the actual Streaming Server IP address in your setup.
+If not, please replace the inputRTMP stream with local stream "/var/www/archive/bbb_sunflower_1080p_30fps_normal.mp4"
 ```
 ffmpeg -i rtmp://10.67.117.70/live/bbb_sunflower_1080p_30fps_normal \
  -vf scale=2560:1440 -c:v libsvt_hevc -b:v 15M -f flv \